-What Is the Standard Desk Height?
+What Is the Standard Desk Height in Inches?

 Furniture makers have used this measurement for years to design desks for offices, schools, and even the home.
 For many people, that works reasonably well, but let’s be clear: It is a rough estimate, not a one-size-fits-all blueprint.